Ion channel: History

 The Nobel Prize in Chemistry for 2003 was awarded to Roderick MacKinnon for his studies on the physico-chemical properties of ion channel structure and function, including x-ray crystallographic structure studies.

 Culture

 Birth of an Idea (2007) by Julian Voss-Andreae.
 The sculpture was commissioned by Roderick MacKinnon based on the molecule's atomic coordinates that were determined by MacKinnon's group in 2001.

 Roderick MacKinnon commissioned Birth of an Idea, a 5 ft tall sculpture based on the KcsA potassium channel.
-The artwork contains a wire object representing the channel's interior with a blown glass object representing the main cavity of the channel structure.
+The artwork, by Julian Voss-Andreae, contains a wire object representing the channel's interior with a blown glass object representing the main cavity of the channel structure.

 Ion channels and stochastic processes

 The behavior of ion channels can be usefully modeled using mathematics and probability.
 Stochastic processes are mathematical models of systems and phenomena that appear to vary in a random manner.
 A very simple example is flipping a coin; each flip has an equal chance to be heads or tails, the chances are not influenced by the outcome of past flips, and we can say that p_{heads} = 0.5 and p_{tails} = 0.5.

 A particularly relevant form of stochastic processes in the study of ion channels is Markov chains.
 In a Markov chain, there are multiple states, each of which has given chances to transition to different states over a particular period of time.
 Ion channels undergo state transitions (e.g. open, closed, inactive) that behave like Markov chains.
 Markov chain analysis can be used to make conclusions regarding the nature of a given ion channel, including the likely number of open and closed states.
 We can also use Markov chain analysis to produce models that accurately simulate the insertion of ion channels into cell membranes.

 Markov chains can also be used in combination with the stochastic matrix to determine the stable distribution matrix by solving the equation PX=X, where P is the stochastic matrix and X is the stable distribution matrix.
 This stable distribution matrix tells us the relative frequencies of each state after a long time, which in the context of ion channels can be the frequencies of the open, closed, and inactive states for an ion channel.
 Note that Markov chain assumptions apply, including that (1) all transition probabilities for each state sum to one, (2) the probability model applies to all possible states, and (3) that the probability of transitions are constant over time.
 Therefore, Markov chains have limited applicability in some situations.

 There are a variety of other stochastic processes that are utilized in the study of ion channels, but are too complex to relate here and can be examined more closely elsewhere.